 |Office Hours: M, W 1:20-2:20 or by appointment|

 Class meeting: MWF2:30-3:20, GISB 2049

 K401/501 is the first semester of Fourth Year Korean, Advanced level.
-The goal is to equip students with proficiency in all four language skills, speaking, listening, reading, and writing in the advanced level.
-The course will deal with authentic expository writings (some are slightly tailored to fit the level) on various topics.
-The course is largely content-based and task-based.
+The goal is to equip students with proficiency in all four language skills, speaking, listening, reading, and writing in the advanced level (advanced low in ACTFL standards).
 Particularly focused on will be enhancing ability to advance one's opinion as well as discussing and sharing thoughts and ideas.
 Expanding one's vocabulary of more complex and abstract concepts is also a main goal of this course.

 Students are expected to read all the main texts and be prepared for in-class tasks and discussion.
 Students are also responsible for learning vocabulary and useful expressions.